lm-sys/RouteLLM/README.md

 Want to route to local models?
 Check out [Routing to Local Models](examples/routing_to_local_models.md).

-2. Each routing request contains a *cost threshold* that controls the tradeoff between cost and quality, and this depends on both the router used and the queries received.
-Let's calibrate our threshold for 50% GPT-4 calls using public Chatbot Arena data:
+2. Each routing request has a *cost threshold* that controls the tradeoff between cost and quality.
+We should calibrate this based on the types of queries we receive to maximize routing performance.
+As an example, let's calibrate our threshold for 50% GPT-4 calls using data from Chatbot Arena.
 ```
 > python -m routellm.calibrate_threshold --routers mf --strong-model-pct 0.5 --config config.example.yaml
 For 50.0% strong model calls for mf, threshold = 0.11593
 ```
-This means that we want to use `0.11593` as the cost threshold to get approximately 50% of queries routed to GPT-4 (see [Threshold Calibration](#threshold-calibration) for details).
+This means that we want to use `0.11593` as our threshold so that approximately 50% of all queries (those that require GPT-4 the most) will be routed to it (see [Threshold Calibration](#threshold-calibration) for details).

 3. Now, let's update the `model` field when we generate completions to specify the router and threshold to use:
 ```python